 1/ Underglaze decoration means the decoration such as painting or color is applied under the glaze coating.

-2/ In glaze decoration means the decoration is in a glazed surface such as brushing a color stain on a glaze surface.
+2/ In glaze decoration means the decoration is in a glazed surface such as brushing a color stain on a glazed surface.

-3/ Overglaze mean the decoration is applied on a fired glazed surface which usually is lower temperature pigment such as China Paint or decal.
+3/ Overglaze means the decoration is applied on a fired glazed surface which usually is lower temperature pigment such as China Paint or decal.

 Painting with Color stain or Oxides - Color stain can be applied directly on leather hard, dried clay, bisque ware, or even a glaze just like watercolor.
 The application should not be too thick, otherwise, it will flake off as dry out.
 Adding a small amount of the base glaze or feldspar in color can improve bonding with the glaze and body if the application on a dry state.
 Generally, brushing decoration with oxides or stain is better on a glaze.
 Otherwise, the decoration on bisque ware might cause smudges if glazing uneven.
 Oxides in the incised area actually create a nice contrast.